mr-scrpt/wonderstyler/README.md

 ## Problem

-When working with large React applications using CSS Modules and utility-first CSS frameworks:
+When developing applications with many CSS classes:

+- Copying and organizing styles from markup to CSS/SCSS files is time-consuming
+- Finding all class usages across different files is difficult
 - Class structures become complex and hard to track
-- Mixing CSS Modules with regular CSS classes creates cognitive overhead
+- Mixing CSS Modules with regular CSS creates overhead
-- Conditional class applications (via clsx/classnames) make it difficult to see the full styling structure
-- BEM methodology becomes harder to maintain without proper visualization
+- BEM methodology needs proper structure visualization

 ## Solution

-WonderStyler parses your React/TSX files and generates a clean, hierarchical view of all CSS classes, showing:
+WonderStyler helps you quickly copy styles from markup to your CSS/SCSS files by:

+- Extracting classes from any file type
+- Creating a clean, hierarchical structure ready for CSS/SCSS implementation
-- Native CSS classes with their modifiers and elements
+- Organizing native CSS classes and CSS Modules separately
-- CSS Module structures separated by module
-- BEM structure visualization with proper nesting
+- Supporting BEM methodology with proper nesting
-- Support for conditional class applications
+- Making conditional classes visible and organized

 ## Features

-- **Smart Parsing**: Handles both `className` and `class` attributes
+- **Universal Parsing**: Works with any file containing `class=""` or `className=""` attributes
+- **Ready-to-Use Structure**: Generate organized SCSS templates from your markup
 - **Multiple Syntax Support**:
   - Regular CSS classes
   - CSS Modules